Kohli and Rahul lead India to win over Australia at ICC Cricket World Cup

 ‘Where’s the crowd?’: Fans deride empty stadium at World Cup opening match

-India, however, made a shocking start to their reply with there of their top four batters falling for ducks – for the first time in an ODI – inside two overs.
+India, however, made a shocking start to their reply with three of their top four batters falling for ducks – for the first time in an ODI – inside two overs.

 Dropped on 12 by Mitchell Marsh off Josh Hazlewood, Kohli went on to make 85 as he masterminded yet another successful chase for India.